davidearl/jcomma/README.md

 * ***trim surrounding white space*** (`"item": "trim"` [in the recipe](#hrecipe)): remove all preceding and trailing spaces, newlines, line-feeds and tabs from the value, any number in any mixture.
 Example: "&nbsp;&nbsp;123.45&nbsp;&nbsp;" &rarr; "123.45"

-* ***replace all occurences of string*** (`"item": "replaceString", "matches": "string", "output": "replacement"` [in the recipe](#hrecipe)): Replaces all occurences in value of the guiven string with its replacement.
+* ***replace all occurences of string*** (`"item": "replaceString", "matches": "string", "output": "replacement"` [in the recipe](#hrecipe)): Replaces all occurences in value of the given string with its replacement.
 For example, if value is "the cats scattered" match is "cat" and  replacement is "dog", the result is "the dogs sdogtered"!

 * ***replace using regular expression*** (`"item": "transform", "matches": "regexp", "output": "replacement"` [in the recipe](#hrecipe)): If the field matches the provided [regular expression](#hregularexpression) then it is replaced by the provided replacement.
 Fragments matched can be substituted using $1, $2 etc for parenthesised elements in the regular expression.
 Example: if the value is "the cat sat on the mat", the regular expression "/ c?t /" and the replacement " dog ", we end up with "the dog sat on the mat".

 * ***output as number*** (`"item": "convertToNumber", "errorOnType": true, "negate": true` [in the recipe](#hrecipe)): Converts the value to a number in the output, so that you can do artihmetic on it in the output for example (it is also then amenable to the greater and less options in subsequent tests here).
 If the string value cannot be converted ("12a" for example), then the whole CSV conversion is stopped with an appropriate error message if the ***stop on conversion*** box is checked, or output as 0 (zero) otherwise.
 If the ***negate after conversion*** box is checked, the result is the negative of the converted number.
 For example the debit column of a bank statement may need to produce the negative of the cell contents if being combined with a credit column.
+Note that if the field is comprised from some column concatenated with the corresponding field in the previous record, you can sum columns from multiple rows.

 * ***output as sum of numbers*** (`"item": "convertToNumberSum", "errorOnType": true, "negate": true` [in the recipe](#hrecipe)): Converts the value to a number in the output, formed from the sum of multiple numbers in the field.
 For example, the field might be the space-separated concatenation of two number columns of the input which you wish to add.
 The numbers forming the sum are separated with any combination of spaces and commas.
 You can then do artihmetic on it in the output for example (it is also then amenable to the greater and less options in subsequent tests here).
 If the string value cannot be converted ("123 12a" for example), then the whole CSV conversion is stopped with an appropriate error message if the ***stop on conversion*** box is checked, or not included in the sum otherwise.
 If the ***negate after conversion*** box is checked, the result is the negative of the resultng number.